 Where to Buy a Tenant-Occupied Rental

+If you have fully researched the option and decided you would like to buy a house with tenants, here is where to look.
 Sometimes, you can find local listings that come with tenants.
-However, it is much easier to go through a designated platform, such as Roofstock Marketplace, to find highly-vetted investment properties.
+However, it is much easier to go through a designated platform, such as Roofstock Marketplace, to find highly-vetted investment properties with existing tenants.

 Roofstock Marketplace is an online marketplace for buyers and sellers of investment properties.
 All Roofstock listings must pass a proprietary rental certification process in order to be placed on the site.
 To evaluate each rental property, the platform looks at: